 PDF files have a virus: The inbuilt Windows Defender or computer virus software can prevent you from opening a PDF file if a virus is detected.

+So, how to fix pdf not opening?
 Let's now consider five different methods to fix the "cannot open PDF" error.

 Method 1: Disable the protected mode at startup

 Starting with version XI, Adobe Reader has a protected mode that runs files in a sandbox.
 This security feature ensures that malicious code that may be resident in the PDF does not infect system directories and the Windows registry.
 There is also a protected view where most features are disabled.
 You can tell if the document is in protected view by looking for a yellow ribbon at the top of the document.
 In protected view, the documents open, but the other features are all disabled.

 When protected mode is on, you're unable to open PDF files in some cases.
 To check the status of this code, navigate to File, scroll down to Properties, click Advanced, and finally Protected Mode.
 To disable the protected mode, follow the steps below:

 Step 1: Select Edit and scroll down to Preferences.

 Step 2: In the Categories list on the left, select Security (Enhanced).

 Step 3: In the Categories on the left, click Security (Enhanced) and the Sandbox Protections section, uncheck the Enable Protected Mode at startup.
 Click Yes in the pop-up window, then OK and restart Adobe.